ligato/docs/docs/tutorials/05_kv-scheduler.md

 a := agent.NewAgent(agent.AllPlugins(p))
 ```

-Starting the agent now will load the KV Scheduler plugin together with the hello world plugin.
+Starting the agent will load the KV Scheduler plugin together with the hello world plugin.
 The KV Scheduler will
 receive all northbound data and pass it to the hello world descriptor in correct order.
 If dependencies for a
 configuration item are not met (i.e. if a route is programmed before its interface dependency is met), the item
 will be cached.